 The First Amendment coupled with our marketplace of ideas mentality requires that competent communicators get and practice critical-thinking skills.
 Argumentation and Advocacy explores these skills in tandem with the public discourse vehicle.
 Students are required to examine and deploy various approaches in making and evaluating arguments in a public setting.
 Theories explored include transmission models of communication, Stephen Toulmin’s model of argumentation and critical theory as it is applied to communication studies and the professions.

 COMM 433: Strategic Writing for Advertising and Public Relations.
 3 hours.

 Prerequisite: COMM 221 or permission of instructor.

 A writing-intensive course where students learn to produce highly targeted messages for key publics including media representatives, customers, donors and other organization stakeholders.
 Students will develop skills in information gathering, editing, critical thinking and audience analysis through the production of advertising copy, news releases, direct mail packages, public service announcements and other strategic communication tools.

 COMM 441: Advertising/PR Campaigns.
 3 hours.

-Campaigns is the culminating professional experience for advertising and public relations majors.
+Campaigns is the culminating professional experience for the advertising and public relations major.
 Using a case study created by a real-world client, the course gives students the opportunity to integrate previously acquired knowledge and skills in the area of integrated marketing communications.
-Student teams model an agency setting to develop a comprehensive campaign plan to be presented both orally and in plans book form.
+Student teams model an agency setting to develop a comprehensive campaign to be presented both orally and in plans book form.

 COMM 442: Rhetorical Criticism.
 3 hours.